tmunzer/get-a-key/README.md

 # Get-a-Key
-single page app to get a PPSK from HMNG service.
+This application provides a single page app to get a PPSK from HMNG service.
 This App can use AzureAD or ADFS (soon) to authenticate users.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 ![Get-a-Key](https://github.com/tmunzer/get-a-key/blob/master/get-a-key.png?raw=true)

 # Get-a-Key v1